 There is no notable difference between low-fat cottage cheese and regular cottage cheese when helping people sleep.
-Low fat cottage cheese has 138mg per 100 grams worth of tryptophan, while regular cottage cheese has 147mg.
+Low-fat cottage cheese has 138mg per 100 grams of tryptophan, while regular cottage cheese has 147mg.

-You can use low-fat cottage cheese and regular cottage cheese if you want to ingest a good amount of tryptophan before bed.
-Low fat cottage cheese has much less fat, of course, so it’s a good option for those who want to stick to a low-fat diet.
+You can use low-fat and regular cottage cheese if you want to ingest a good amount of tryptophan before bed.
+Low-fat cottage cheese has much less fat, of course, so it’s a good option for those who want to stick to a low-fat diet.

 How Much Cottage Cheese Should I Eat Per Day?

-According to the University of Texas, the recommended daily tryptophan intake for an adult is 250 to 425mg per day.
+According to the University of Texas, an adult’s recommended daily tryptophan intake is 250 to 425 mg daily.
 With that said, most adults see an intake of 900mg to 1 gram daily.

-When choosing to eat cottage cheese to aid sleep, note what the rest of your diet looks like.
+When eating cottage cheese to aid sleep, note what the rest of your diet looks like.
 Tryptophan is an amino acid that is widely available in all sorts of foods, such as: